Angular displacement

-The angular displacement (symbol θ, ϑ, or φ) – also called angle of rotation, rotational displacement, or rotary displacement – of a physical body is the angle (with the unit radian, degree, turn, etc.) through which the body rotates (revolves or spins) around a centre or axis of rotation.
-Angular displacement may be signed, indicating the sense of rotation (e.g., clockwise); it may also be greater (in absolute value) than a full turn.
+The angular displacement (symbol θ, ϑ, or φ) – also called angle of rotation, rotational displacement, or rotary displacement – of a physical body is the angle (with the unit radian, degree, turn, etc.) through which the body has rotated (revolved or spun) around a centre of rotation or axis of rotation.
+Angular displacement may be signed, indicating the direction of rotation (e.g., clockwise versus counterclockwise); it may also be greater (in absolute value) than a full turn if the rotation was.

 Context

 Rotation of a rigid body P about a fixed axis O.

-When a body rotates about its axis, the motion cannot simply be analyzed as a particle, as in circular motion it undergoes a changing velocity and acceleration at any time.
-When dealing with the rotation of a body, it becomes simpler to consider the body itself rigid.
-A body is generally considered rigid when the separations between all the particles remains constant throughout the body's motion, so for example parts of its mass are not flying off.
-In a realistic sense, all things can be deformable, however this impact is minimal and negligible.
+When a body with orientation rotates about an axis, the motion of the orientation must be taken into account, such as how the yaw, pitch and roll of a plane all result in different, new orientations.
+Each part of the object experiences circular motion as it undergoes the rotation.

+The simplest case is that of the rigid body in which the object itself does not change.
+Precisely, this is when the distances between all the particles remain constant throughout the body's motion, as opposed to it having internally moving parts parts or accumulating or releasing parts of itself.
+Many real bodies are approximated as rigid bodies, such as airplanes in flight simulations.

 Example

-In the example illustrated to the right (or above in some mobile versions), a particle or body P is at a fixed distance r from the origin, O, rotating counterclockwise.
+In the example illustrated to the left (or above in some mobile versions), a particle or body P is at a fixed distance r from the origin, O, rotating counterclockwise.
 It becomes important to then represent the position of particle P in terms of its polar coordinates (r, θ).
 In this particular example, the value of θ is changing, while the value of the radius remains the same.
 (In rectangular coordinates (x, y) both x and y vary with time.)
 As the particle moves along the circle, it travels an arc length s, which becomes related to the angular position through the relationship: